divio/customer-handbook/resource-usage-policies.rst

 * RAM: we build in headroom above the advertised container allocation
 * transfer, media and database storage: we do not enforce hard limits

-If your project consistently consumes more than your plan, we'll get in touch to ask you to uograde your plan appropriately.
+If your project consistently consumes more than your plan, we'll get in touch to ask you to upgrade your plan appropriately.